Rene1208/website/_teaching/ethics-msc-lecture.md.md

 permalink: /teaching/ethics-sustainability-lecture
 venue: "University of Innsbruck, M.Sc.
 Banking and Finance"
 date: 2025-03-01
-end_date: 2025-05-30
 location: "Innsbruck, Austria"
 ---

-This lecture explores ethical frameworks, sustainability principles, and their implications for financial markets and corporate decision-making.
+This lecture and seminar sequence explores ethical frameworks, sustainability principles, and their implications for financial markets and corporate decision-making.
 Students develop an understanding of responsible management and the societal impacts of financial activity.